db0/godot-card-game-framework/README.md

    It will also make it easy to upgrade your framework by just copying more recent versions of CardTemplate.gd.

 4. If you're not using the provided CardTemplate.tcsn, then you need to add the following nodes.
-The indentation of the below points specified parents, starting with root.
+The indentation of the below points the hierarchy of the nodes you need to add, starting with scene root.
+The indentation of the below points the hierarchy of the nodes you need to add, starting with scene root.
+These are merely what the existing code expects when trying to detect things like drag&drop, if you want a different setup, you will need to modify the relevant code yourself
 	* A control node (name irrelevant) to serve as the root node of your card scene.
 It has to be a control node as we rely on rect_size and rect_scale for card manipulation.
 		* A Tween node called "Tween"
 		* An Area2D node called "Area2D"